Indonesia - Sumba & Flores Photo Tour - full itinerary

 Ruteng

 Early this morning, we head into the surrounding countryside, taking in the cool mountain air and the peaceful start to the day.
-We then enjoy a 90-minute stroll around the villages and rice fields to witness the sunrise, accompanied by a local guide who is well-acquainted with the area’s rich culture and natural beauty.
+We then enjoy a 90-minute stroll through the villages and rice fields to witness the sunrise, accompanied by a local guide well-acquainted with the area’s rich culture and natural beauty.
 This early-morning walk offers wonderful photo opportunities, with the first light of the day illuminating the emerald green paddies and the soft mist lingering over the rolling hills.

 Late afternoon visit Liang Bua Cave, where, in 2003, researchers discovered the remains of a small ancient human species, Homo floresiensis, nicknamed “The Hobbit."
 These remains are estimated to be 50,000 to 100,000 years old.
 The cave is set in a tropical area and features a large entrance leading to a spacious chamber with stalactites and stalagmites.
 Archaeologists have found many artifacts here, including stone tools, offering a glimpse into the lives of the cave's ancient inhabitants.

-At sunset there are also interesting paddy fields near the caves.
+At sunset, there are also interesting paddy fields near the caves.

 Ruteng — Labuan Bajo

-Early morning we continue on to Labuan Bajo, via Spider Web paddies which takes about four hours.
-This bustling harbour town is the gateway to Komodo National Park and has a laid-back, tropical feel.
-With its colourful fishing boats, vibrant markets, and waterfront cafes, Labuan Bajo is a lively yet relaxed spot, perfect for an evening stroll to soak up the coastal Flores atmosphere.
+Labuan Bajo itself is a bustling harbour town with a laid-back, tropical feel and, perhaps more importantly for our purposes, is the gateway to the wonderful Komodo National Park.
+With its colourful fishing boats, vibrant markets, and waterfront cafes, the town is a lively yet relaxed spot, perfect for an evening stroll to soak up the coastal Floresian atmosphere.

-Labuan Bajo — Padar Island — Komodo — Labuan Bajo
+Labuan Bajo — Padar Island— Komodo — Labuan Bajo

 Komodo Island, the namesake of the park, offers dramatic coastlines and dense forests that shelter these prehistoric reptiles.
 Each island has its own distinct charm, ensuring a memorable day of exploration and photography in this unique corner of Indonesia.